International Student Insurance Requirement

-Upon registering for classes, your myTC e-bill is automatically charged for the Columbia Health Fee and the Insurance Premium.
-You will receive an email informing you of your enrollment in the Gold plan and information on how to upgrade to the Platinum plan.
+Upon registering for classes, your myTC e-bill is automatically uipdated/charged for the Columbia Health Fee and the Insurance Premium (billed semesterly).
+You will receive an email informing you of your enrollment into Plan 90 and information on how to upgrade to Plan 100 level of coverage.
 Do not ignore this message.
-Failure to respond prior to the deadline will result in Columbia defaulting you into the Gold plan and you will not have the option to make changes.
+Failure to respond prior to the deadline will result in Columbia defaulting you into Plan 90 and you will not have the option to make changes.

 Are there any exceptions?

 Exceptions may be granted under rare circumstances to international students who are covered by a U.S.-based, employer-sponsored, group health plan (as a primary, spouse, or dependent).
 Please contact Insurance & Immunization Records for more details.
 These requests are reviewed on a case by case basis.

 Why were international students allowed to waive in the past?

 Previously, international students who requested waivers with plans that met the waiver criteria were permitted to waive the Columbia Plan.
 Audits of these waivers revealed that many of these plans appeared to meet the criteria on the surface, but did not actually fully meet the criteria, thus providing inadequate coverage.

 Can I still go to Medical Services or Mental Health Services on campus?

 Yes!
 The Columbia Plan works with the on-campus services.
 Your care begins on-campus and you will be provided a referral for any off-campus services.